 Second, is natural to all democratic administrations throughout world history, to start with a big impact, and then for their legitimacy or popularity, to begin to decrease.
 Fidel Alejandro Castro Ruz was right by pointing that Hugo Rafael Chávez Frías created the perfect system, objectively a hybrid between popularity and authoritarianism and clientelism and populism, a kind-of Roman electoral coliseum, where he was both the emperor and the gladiator, fighting and punishing in mediatic spectacles, companies like Polar Enterprises.
 It did satisfy its function as a legitimacy and resources provider to similar governments of the region, which had in common the same aspiration: to fight the empire.
 In other words, Hugo Rafael Chávez Frías was entitled to be an “emperor” as long as he was both the gladiator and the emperor, fighting companies and foreign “empires”.
 His system was indeed so well established, that now we have in front of us the surrealistic reflection of all these statespersons’ revolutionary calls to action or their archetypical antagonist, id est, Fulgencio Nicolás Maduro Batista, son of Chávez, meat-while-the-people-have-no-toilet-paper-eater and banks’ histrionic advocate for “free willy” of paper money with less value than toilet paper.

-So, the question is, being Hugo Rafael Chávez Frías’s answers to the same questions, and his attitudes, similar to the answers given by Andres Manuel López Obrador, and his attitudes; the question is: is desirable for the companies and the economic interests, and for the toilet-paper-loving people as well, that Mexico aspires to become a copy of the Bolivarian Republic of Venezuela?
+So, the question is, being Hugo Rafael Chávez Frías’s answers to the same questions, and his attitudes, similar to the answers given by Andres Manuel López Obrador, and his attitudes; the question is: is desirable for the companies and the economic interests, and for the toilet-paper-loving people, as well, that Mexico aspires to become a copy of the [through a fraudulent process, against humanity criminally imposed, and through a squared fraudulent process, against humanity criminally sustained, de-facto de-facto] ‘Bolivarian’ Republic of Venezuela?

-The problem is that since the “original electoral fraud” there has been an effective manipulation and a severe deficiency in the way the perception of the people has been managed by the state.
-For instance: the persons are surprised Andres Manuel López Obrador is surrounded by many women, but lack to be informed in regards that there is, even in some cases has been disloyally broken, a top-legislation approved by Enrique Peña Nieto’s administration and the legislative impulse that accompanied it,which, structurally, imposes that gender equality.
+The problem is that since the “original electoral fraud” there has been an effective manipulation and a severe deficiency in the way the perception of the people has been managed by the State.
+For instance: the persons are surprised Andres Manuel López Obrador is surrounded by many women, but lack to be informed in regards that there is, even in some cases has been disloyally broken, a top-legislation approved by Enrique Peña Nieto’s administration and the legislative impulse that accompanied it, which, structurally, imposes that gender equivalence.

 Thence, arriving to the subject that brought us here, without interest in defending Felipe de Jesús Calderón Hinojosa’s strategy against the organized crime; but not ignoring that, especially during the first three years of his administration, to act, following the out-of-control violence, was a popular, urgent and public demand from the people.
 In graphic terms, just the 3% of the violence that was occurring during the last years of Vicente Fox Quesada’s administration, would have made other countries go to war or start a civil rising or a revolution, being something unimaginable, for example, in the Kingdom of Sweden, or in the Republic of Finland, or in the Swiss Confederation.
 Despite those circumstances, we are not defending or attacking the strategy, alike to the one that persist to the present day, which in similar form, in fact, not necessarily under his leadership, was effective in certain territories.